ByteBeam-OSS/docs/docs/api/authentication.md

-# Authentication and API Usage Documentation
+# Token retrieval and Parsing

 ## Getting a Token